ParagonCare Orthopaedics is a distributor of innovative medical devices to the Australian and New Zealand medical community.

 Paragon Care is driven to provide high-quality equipment and support to all our customers.
 For more information about our product portfolio and tailored recommendations regarding the medical surgical supplies your facility requires, contact the team at Paragon Care today.

-Since 1978, Designs for Vision has introduced a wide range of new ophthalmic technologies and pioneered the application and use of these innovations.
+ParagonCare Vision, formerly Designs for Vision, has introduced a wide range of new ophthalmic technologies and pioneered the application and use of these innovations.

-By the mid 1980s, DFV had expanded to include a range of high quality ophthalmic diagnostic equipment to complement the surgical portfolio.
+By the mid 1980s, DFV - as it was known, had expanded to include a range of high quality ophthalmic diagnostic equipment to complement the surgical portfolio.
 These brands are represented to this day, and many continue to be market leaders.

 The optometry sector is fully supported with equipment from consultation essentials and vision tests through to the most sophisticated and advanced imaging systems available.
 Included are cutting edge technologies such as: OCT/SLO for retinal analysis; optical biometry and refraction diagnostics; dry eye assessment and treatment options.

-At every level our Designs For Vision clients are assisted with training, technical assistance and specialised service support.
+At every level our ParagonCare Vision clients are assisted with training, technical assistance and specialised service support.

 Immulab specialises in the production of Reagent Red Blood Cells (RRBCs), monoclonal blood grouping reagents and ancillary products for immunohaematology laboratories, and the exclusive Australian and New Zealand distributor of Immucor automated analysers.
 We also distribute and support the Immucor range of reagents, BioArray Genotyping and Blood Bank automation.